Gosh42/Lea-in-Celeste/README.md

 The mod has two character options in game: "Lea" and "Lea (less fancy)".
 "Lea" is recommended, but if you find spinning hyperdashes distracting, pick "Lea (less fancy)" - it removes spinning dashes and error-like swimming animations.

 This is my first Celeste mod, and I think it turned out quite well.
 Huge thanks to the members of Celeste's discord server for helping me along the way.
+Additional thanks to Gurglemurgle for fixing an issue with the HairConfig file

 btw play CrossCode if you haven't already, it's great